The University of Tennessee Graduate School of Medicine, Knoxville

 Upon completion of training, fellows are prepared to provide comprehensive maternal and fetal care, genetic screening and counseling, advanced ultrasound, full spectrum of intrapartum care, scientific thought, and critical review of the literature.

-Why Train at UT Medical Center
+Why Train at the University of Tennessee Medical Center

 Center of Excellence

-UT Medical Center is also designated as a Regional Perinatal Center.
-Regional Perinatal Centers provide a statewide system of high-risk maternal and infant care.
-We offer the highest acuity maternal care (Level IV obstetric care), high-risk transportation, and are fortunate to have a 67-bed, all private room Level III NICU.
+UT Medical Center is one of five designated as a Regional Perinatal Centers.
+Regional Perinatal Centers link our state via a system of high-risk maternal and infant care.
+We offer the highest acuity maternal care (Level IV obstetric care), high-risk transportation, and are fortunate to have a 66-bed, all private room Level III NICU.
+Learn more about the Regional Perinatal Center and Center of Excellence for Women and Infants.

 Living in Knoxville

 Located in beautiful Northeast Tennessee in the foothills of the Great Smoky Mountains, Knoxville offers an affordable cost of living, unparalleled natural beauty, access to countless outdoor activities, and eclectic neighborhoods and communities that suit any style of living.
+From East to West, North to South, Knoxville is welcoming, inviting, and accessible - a university town with a hometown feel that serves endless opportunities for outdoor adventure, rich history, arts, and culture - with a dose of southern hospitality.
+Learn more about all that Knoxville has to offer.

 Support The University of Tennessee Graduate School of Medicine